cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 | **Implementation Status** | Implementation in progress |
 | **Start Date** | 2021-09-23 |

+## TODO

+- Describe the resolution process for DID
+- Describe the deactivation process
+- Add security considerations
+- Add privacy considerations

 ## Summary

-This ADR defines the cheqd DID method and describes the identity entities, queries, and transaction types for the cheqd network.
+This ADR defines the cheqd DID method and describes the identity entities, queries, and transaction types for the cheqd network: a purpose-built self-sovereign identity (SSI) network based on the [Cosmos blockchain framework](https://github.com/cosmos/cosmos-sdk).

 [Decentralized identifiers](https://www.w3.org/TR/did-core) (DIDs) are a type of identifier that enables verifiable, decentralized digital identity.
 A DID refers to any subject (for example, a person, organization, thing, data model, abstract entity, and so on) as determined by the controller of the DID.